Yeomanry Cavalry: Imperial Yeomanry

 By 1899, the yeomanry was at its lowest point.
 It was a small force, largely untouched by developments since its founding in 1794, of uncertain value and unclear benefit.
 It took major failures in the regular forces during the Second Boer War to restore the yeomanry to relevance.
 In October and November 1899, Lieutenant-Colonel A. G. Lucas, the yeomanry's representative in the War Office and a member of the Loyal Suffolk Hussars, suggested the yeomanry as a source of reinforcement in South Africa.
 His proposal was initially declined, but the disastrous events of Black Week in December, in which the British Army suffered three defeats in quick succession, prompted a rethink, and on 2 January 1900 the Imperial Yeomanry was created.
 It was a separate body from the domestic yeomanry, free of the home force's restriction to service only in the UK, and was organised by companies and battalions rather than squadrons and regiments, betraying its role as mounted infantry rather than cavalry.

 By the end of the war, some 34,000 volunteers had served in the Imperial Yeomanry, although little more than 12 per cent of that number had been recruited from the domestic yeomanry.
-The experience in South Africa convinced the authorities of the value of a mounted force and influenced the Militia and Yeomanry Act of 1901.
+The experience in South Africa convinced the authorities of the value of a mounted force and influenced the Militia and Yeomanry Act 1901 (1 Edw.
+7. c.
+14).
 The law transformed the yeomanry, which it renamed en bloc to Imperial Yeomanry, from cavalry into mounted infantry, replacing the sword with rifle and bayonet as the yeoman's primary weapon.
 It introduced khaki uniforms, mandated a standard four-squadron organisation and added a machine-gun section to each regiment.
 The yeomanry resisted the retirement of the sword and the loss of "cavalry" from its title, a reflection of its own aspirations and the wider debate about the role of cavalry.